VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 * `/metrics` with `-metricsAuthKey` command-line flag, so unauthorized users couldn't access [vmauth metrics](#monitoring).
 * `/debug/pprof` with `-pprofAuthKey` command-line flag, so unauthorized users couldn't access [profiling information](#profiling).

+As an alternative, it's possible to serve internal API routes at the different listen address with command-line flag `-httpInternalListenAddr=127.0.0.1:8426`. {{% available_from "#" %}}

 `vmauth` also supports the ability to restrict access by IP - see [these docs](#ip-filters).
 See also [concurrency limiting docs](#concurrency-limiting).

 ## Automatic issuing of TLS certificates